Osney Lock Hydro: Performance

 Generating income

-Electricity generated by the hydro is sold to the Environment Agency to power their local depot.
-What ever they don’t use is exported into the national grid.
-For the first 20 years of the scheme, additional income results from the from the Feed-in Tariff.
-Income is used to cover the project running costs and enabled us to pay off a short term loan.
+Electricity generated by the hydro is sold to the Environment Agency to power its local depot.
+Any surplus is exported into the National Grid.
+For the first 20 years of the scheme, additional income results from the feed-in tariff.
+Income is used to cover the project running costs and has allowed us to pay off a short-term loan.
 It also enables us to make interest payments to investors, without whose support the project would not be possible.

 All our profits are put to use for the benefit of the community.
-We hope to generate over £2 million of community benefit from they hydro during its forty-year anticipated lifetime.
-By using this to fund projects that help reduce energy use, support biodiversity and contribute to a more sustainable future, the impact of the hydro scheme will reach far beyond that of providing green electricity.
+We fund projects that help reduce energy use, support biodiversity and contribute to a more sustainable future.
+This ensures that the impact of the hydro scheme reaches beyond that of providing green electricity.

 Find us on the People’s Power Station